sivarohith1576/MarapureddySivaRohithReddytest/README.md

 **Name:-**Marapureddy Siva Rohith Reddy

-Theory quesꢀons
+Theory questions

-\1) Menꢀon the working of Internet Website in Terms of Front-end & Back-end
+\1) Mention the working of Internet Website in Terms of Front-end & Back-end Divisions

-Divisions

 Ans) Front end:-

-1\.It is interacꢀon between user and server.
+1\.It is interaction between user and server.

 2\.When user sends requests to server.

 3\.Server give its response in form of webpage.

-4\.Interacꢀon between user and webpage occurs via browser.
+4\.Interaction between user and webpage occurs via browser.

 5\.For example if user types www.google.com in browser server receives it